 A bursting head is pulled through the old pipe via a winch system, fracturing it outward while simultaneously pulling new HDPE pipe into place.
 Two small access pits only — no open trench.

-The cost comparison between trenchless and traditional excavation is often misunderstood.
-Trenchless methods carry a higher per-foot material cost — but that comparison ignores what excavation adds on top of the pipe work itself.
+Trenchless carries a higher per-foot material cost — but that comparison ignores what excavation adds on top of the pipe work itself.

 |---|---|---|